tensorflow/docs/site/en/api_docs/python/tf/distribute/ReductionToOneDevice.md

-Always do reduction to one device first and then do broadcasting.
+A CrossDeviceOps implementation that copies values to one device to reduce.

 Inherits From: [`CrossDeviceOps`](../../tf/distribute/CrossDeviceOps.md)